Image of blue Buffalo Rehab Logo

 Start Treatment

-The range of motion required for stairs is much greater than other daily tasks like walking.
-Loss of motion due to tightness or previous injury (i.e. ankle sprain or fracture) can cause your body to compensate and increase the strain on the knee
+The range of motion required for stairs is much greater than other daily tasks, like walking.
+Loss of motion due to tightness or previous injury (i.e. ankle sprain or fracture) can cause your body to compensate and increase the strain on the knee.

-Knee pain is a shared complaint in all age groups.
-Typically, knee pain is attached to one of the following diagnosis:
+Typically, knee pain is attached to one of the following diagnoses:

 1. Osteoarthritis